AG-Aayush/house-price-prediction-california/README.md

 ## Web Application

-A simple web interface is created using Python (Streamlit/Flask depending on implementation).
+A web interface is built using **Streamlit**, allowing users to input housing features and get real-time price predictions using the trained model.

 ### Features: